 The transfer agent and registrar with respect to our common stock is Registrar and Transfer Company.

 Listing

 Our common stock is listed on the NASDAQ Capital Market under the symbol "RNIN."
-We intend to apply for listing of our common stock on the NASDAQ Global Market under the symbol "RNIN" assuming we meet the listing requirements of the Nasdaq Global Market following this offering.
+We have applied for listing of our common stock on the NASDAQ Global Market under the symbol "RNIN."